eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 - at consumer side or at provider side
 - ad hoc or as a registered skill

-Allowed variants may be dependent of a *framework agreement*.
+Allowed variants may be dependent on a *framework agreement*.

-For more information, see [Agents KIT's Operation View](knowledge-agents/operation-view/agent_edc).
+For more information, see [Agents KIT's Operation View](../../knowledge-agents/operation-view/agent_edc).